 Unexpected Creative Uses of Technology

-People who love creative problem solving may also enjoy the challenge of pursuing their Azure certification or AWS certification in cloud foundations, architecture, development and operations.
-But if cloud computing is not your style, there are plenty of AWS courses with a focus on machine learning or data analytics.
+People who love creative problem solving may also enjoy the challenge of pursuing their Azure certification.
 You can also read up on artificial intelligence or take a robotics course if you really want to fall down the rabbit hole.
 Whatever inspires you, look for purposeful uses of technology to support and even expand on your creative processes.

 Looking for additional reading material?
 Check out our previous blog featuring a list of the best science fiction to motivate your technology studies or read up on how businesses are coping and adapting in the world of digital transformation.